emilsto/HSL-CityBike-App/README.md

 ## How to run

 - Note: Instructions are for Linux, and they have been tested on Fedora 37 and macOS Ventura 13.0.1.
 I don't know if they work on Windows, but I don't see why they wouldn't.
+If you have probelms running the app, be in touch!

 ### Pre-requisites: